-Looking for the perfect kitchen design ideas to suit your home and lifestyle?
-We have searched high and low to bring you these inspiring images, grouped into twelve different styles to help you find the best design.
+Looking for the perfect kitchen style to suit your home and lifestyle?
+We have searched high and low to bring you these inspirational images, grouped in twelve different styles to help you find the best fit.
 Here are 101 kitchen design ideas to inspire your new kitchen!

 Being free-spirited, with a love of thrift shops and handmade items are prerequisites for Bohemians.
 These type of kitchens tell many stories and play on all the senses.
 Layers of textures and colours adorn the space.

 Key elements: Bold, collection displays, populated spaces, eclectic furniture placing, playful styling with found objects.

 The overall feel is collected but also can have a DIY element, like using ladders and wooden crates for display purposes.